SwissDataScienceCenter/renku/docs/user/interactive_customizing.rst

 Very quickly you will want to make changes to the default configuration of your interactive sessions.
-The default environments we provide are pretty bare-bones so if you want to have easy access to your prefered packages, some simple steps at the start of your project will get you on the way quickly.
+The default environments we provide are pretty bare-bones so if you want to have easy access to your preferred packages, some simple steps at the start of your project will get you on the way quickly.